Orlando Writing Schools

-The Life and Leisure category of Continuing Education offers numerous non-credit creative writing courses.
-Students can choose a journaling class, in addition to fiction, travel, magazine, and memoir classes.
+The Writing and Publishing category of Continuing Education at UCF offers numerous non-credit creative writing courses.
+Options may vary, but some examples of courses that students can choose from may include a journaling class, in addition to fiction, travel, magazine, and memoir classes.
 Learning may be online or on campus.

 Minor in Creative Writing

-Students are required to complete 21 credits for this minor program.
-The curriculum consists of 2 required courses on creative writing practice and theory, as well as electives.
+Students are required to complete 18 credits for this minor program.
+The curriculum consists of two required courses on creative writing practice and theory, as well as electives.
 Choices include writing workshops for fiction, nonfiction, poetry, scriptwriting, magazine writing, and editing.

 Minor in Technical Communication

 Students can learn about technical writing for business and scientific purposes through this 18-credit program.
 They complete six courses, which cover topics such as documentation, publication, and technical writing techniques, along with project management and collaboration.

 Those majoring in subjects where communication is vital, such as public relations, publishing, or law, may benefit from this 18-credit minor in writing and rhetoric.
 A required course in the foundations of writing and rhetoric is supplemented by electives that include professional and disciplinary writing, writing theory and history, writing pedagogy, and grammar.

 This 12-hour program helps students enhance their writing and communication skills in public settings, including the workplace.
 Required courses explore the foundations of writing and rhetoric, with elective selections on professional writing, professional editing, and rhetorical grammar.

 Bachelor of Arts in English - Creative Writing